textpotential/bibliarchic/chapt3.md

 [^47]: I am at a loss for why the word "Holy" is added to the subtitle of this book.
 This could be a reinforcement of Timothy Beal's suggestion in *The Rise and Fall of the Bible*, Kindle location 61, that bible has become a cultural artifact that extends far beyond any sense of content to a cultural sensibility of "authoritative, univocal, practical, accessible, comprehensive, and exclusive."
 Perhaps, including "The Holy Bible" in the subtitle of this particular Kindle book differentiates it in terms of content from other bibles, such as the Python Bible or the Golf Bible.
 Could this mean that "Holy" has become a synonym for Christian in common parlance?
+"Holy" could also indicate that his particular bible interface is intended for pious use more than for academic study or other uses.
+Thanks to Jeffrey Mahan for this suggestion.

 [^48]: See https://www.amazon.com/Bible-Holy-Formatted-Your-eReader-ebook/dp/B0032UYGE6 accessed on February 17, 2017.